preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 .. image:: delete-page-menu-new2.png

-When select delete, something like the following is shown:
+When you select delete, something like the following is shown:

 .. image:: archive-message-new.png